 Loading and Unloading – Forklift Safety Tips

 Forklifts have become an indispensable component within supply chain management and logistics.
-Whether it is within a retail, manufacturing or warehouse environment, forklifts perform an essential service by lifting and transport loads throughout the worksite.
-Since these actions are performed dozens of times every day, it is common for workers to grow accustomed to the dangers associated with the operation of a forklift.
-To ensure the safety of the forklift operator and those around them, try to follow these safety tips for loading and unloading a forklift:
+Whether it is within a retail, manufacturing or warehouse environment, forklifts perform an essential service by lifting and transport loads throughout the your facility or work site.
+Since these actions are performed dozens of times every day, it’s not unheard of for forklift operators – as is the case with any repetitive activity or behavior – to grow accustomed to the dangers associated with operating a forklift.
+So, in celebration of today – International Forklift Safety Day 2019 – we’re going to look at some tips for safely loading and unloading a forklift to help ensure the safety of forklift operators and those around them:

 Know Your Equipment

 Before you operate a forklift for the first time it’s important to familiarize yourself with the unit, it’s controls and dimensions.
 Some of the most important information you should learn before operating a given forklift is located on the data plate, which contains vital information such as the unit’s rated capacity, the rated capacity of the forks and the recommended load center.
 Operating a forklift outside of these recommended restrictions seriously compromises the stability and safety of the equipment and is not advisable.
 You should also know the location of the controls and levers, how sensitive they are and if the unit has useful features for positioning a load such as a fork positioner, sideshift or an inching pedal.

 Positioning the Load